 As the name implies, Negative Buildings are those considered to have a negative impact on the special character and appearance of the conservation area.
-Such buildings can appear negative as a result of their bulk and massing, design, materials, condition, use, or plot position but invariably they combine several of these characteristics.
+Such buildings can appear negative as a result of their bulk and massing, design, materials, condition or use but invariably they combine several of these characteristics.
 Negative Buildings are those which offer the greatest potential for enhancement through refurbishment, demolition and/or replacement.
-Again, this is especially the case where several Negative Buildings are located together.